Your Autoregressive Model Already Reveals the Causal Graph: Experiments

 \section{Experiments}

-We evaluate TRACE on synthetic linear Structural Causal Models (SCMs) and real-world vehicle logs.
+We evaluate TRACE on synthetic nonlinear Structural Causal Models (SCMs) and real-world vehicle logs.
 All baselines utilize the same frozen backbone to isolate the efficacy of the inference mechanism.
-TRACE is implemented in Python.
-We provide the source and evaluation code anonymously for reproducibility.

 A more complete protocol description can be found in Appendix~\ref{appendix:evaluation} as well as additional ablations.
 We also provide a full discussion on the \textbf{limitations of our assumptions} and conduct additional experiments in Appendix~\ref{sec:limitation}.
+We recall that methods like PCMCI~\cite{pcmci}, DYNOTEARS~\cite{dynotears}, VARLiNGAM~\cite{varlingam}, TCDF~\cite{tcdf}, NOTEARS~\cite{dag_no_tears}, DAG-GNN~\cite{neural_dag}) operate on \emph{multivariate time series or tabular data not on discrete sequences of events}.